joanlopez/golang-advent-of-code/2020/README.md

 visited instructions I used a set of integers with all the IPs.
 I resolved the second part by brute-forcing it, but it finishes in less than a second.
 So, can we consider it valid, right?
 Otherwise, it might be optimized by executing only a subset of instructions by some criteria.

+### Day 9: Encoding Error

+Probably due to my sleepiness (or maybe because everyday I try to read the statement faster), but it took me some attempts to realize that the range of preamble numbers was dynamic.
+Once I got it, it was easy.
+For some reason (trying to guess the part two), I "optimized" the search by building a map with the preamble numbers, but since the amount of preamble numbers is small, it's not really needed, and it might be solved with a nested loop.
+For the part two I used the strategy of having two slice indexes to look for the contiguous range that sum up to the target number.
+Then I looped once again through the elements of the contiguous range to find the smallest and the largest one.